backdrop-contrib/afterlight_tribute/README.md

 to install the SASS tools for this theme.

-To enable livereload for development purposes, uncomment a line starting with this in the middle of your template.php file:
-// backdrop_add_js("document.write('<script src=\"http://' + (location.host

 After this has installed, use these commands on the command line in the root of your theme to make the theme do its thing:

 Grunt tasks
 ---------------------
-- grunt sass

-compile the sass files

 - grunt watch